thuml/Time-Series-Library/README.md

 :triangular_flag_on_post:**News** (2023.09) We added a detailed [tutorial](https://github.com/thuml/Time-Series-Library/blob/main/tutorial/TimesNet_tutorial.ipynb) for [TimesNet](https://openreview.net/pdf?id=ju_Uqw384Oq) and this library, which is quite friendly to beginners of deep time series analysis.

+:triangular_flag_on_post:**News** (2023.02) We release the TSlib as a comprehensive benchmark and code base for time series models, which is extended from our previous GitHub repository [Autoformer](https://github.com/thuml/Autoformer).

 ## Leaderboard for Time Series Analysis

 Till October 2023, the top three models for five different tasks are: